mattfeng/meet-docs/public/md/demos/git.md

 ```

 ## Tracking Changes, Part 2
+**Key Idea:** Editing an already staged file does not mean that those edits will automatically be committed.
 ```bash
 # Make some changes to myapp.py, and display the edits (cat)
 $ vim myapp.py